 When people compliment my piano playing, they often ask, ”How long have you been playing?”
 I usually respond, “Forever.”
 Indeed, although I did not major in music in college nor initially work as a professional musician, I have been playing piano since I was a very young child.
 I can think of only two periods when I didn’t play piano on a more or less regular basis, and both occurred when, as a young adult, I either didn’t have a piano available or didn’t have time to practice even when I had a piano.
 Those were two rather miserable times in my life, and when I finally figured out the second time that lack of piano was contributing to the misery, I resolved not to let that happen again.

 Deciding to switch careers to teach piano came a bit later.
-It is one of the best decisions I have ever made for myself, as I learned to finally get very serious about focused practice; to keep experimenting with different approaches when painful injuries almost forced me to give up on piano; and to realize how truly difficult it is to master the complicated arts of music reading and playing the piano – but to rise to the challenge.
+It is one of the best decisions I have ever made for myself.
+Going back to school for the music degree meant so much more personally, and I learned to finally get very serious about focused practice; to keep experimenting with different approaches when painful injuries almost forced me to give up on piano; and to realize how truly difficult it is to master the complicated arts of music reading and playing the piano – but to rise to the challenge.
 All three of those lessons are really about life, not just piano.
 And, lucky for me, I keep learning those lessons in an enjoyable context: playing the piano.

 These are not just lessons I have learned for myself, but lessons I try to teach my students as well.
 Children often ask for piano lessons because they heard something that inspired them to want to play and they think it will be fun.
 Or parents want their children to learn piano because they think it will be fun and good for their child.
 Or part of a well-rounded education.
 Or because Aunt Maude bequeathed her piano to the family, and someone should play the darned instrument.
 All of these are valid reasons for beginning lessons.
 But I find few students and families are truly prepared for what “playing the piano” means, and this ignorance sometimes causes students to want to quit -and parents to let their children quit – when the fun seems to stop and the going gets rough, as it inevitably does.